ENTIRE: Learning-based Volume Rendering Time Prediction: Discussion

-\textbf{Training efficiency.} \changedFrom{} Although \acro{} achieves accurate rendering time prediction on-the-fly, the collection of training data remains a computationally expensive process.
+\textbf{Training efficiency.} Although \acro{} achieves accurate rendering time prediction on-the-fly, the collection of training data remains a computationally expensive process.
 Even with acceleration techniques such as early ray termination, and empty space skipping, collecting rendering times for Nyx's training set required over 18 hours on the GPU.
 This represents a practical obstacle for users seeking to apply \acro{} to new datasets immediately.
 Inspired by ~\cite{herveau2021analysis}, a promising direction for future work is to train ENTIRE via online learning.
 Specifically, \acro{} is trained incrementally as users render frames during exploration.
 Once \acro{} reaches sufficient prediction accuracy (e.g., below a target threshold), the training process terminates.
-This approach combines data collection and model training, eliminating the need for dedicated upfront data collection and enabling users to apply \acro{} to new datasets immediately. \changedTo{} Currently, \acrovol{} and \acropred{} are trained separately.
-We aim to investigate joint training strategies, which could potentially improve performance by allowing the two components to learn more cohesive representations.
-However, this also introduces challenges, particularly increased memory consumption and training complexity, which we plan to address.
+This approach combines data collection and model training, eliminating the need for dedicated upfront data collection and enabling users to apply \acro{} to new datasets immediately.
+Currently, \acrovol{} and \acropred{} are trained separately.
+We aim to investigate joint training strategies, which could potentially improve performance by allowing the two components to learn more cohesive representations \changed{that are specifically tuned toward rendering time prediction}. \changedFrom{} Such an architecture could potentially yield more task-relevant feature representations compared to our current decoupled design. \changedTo{} However, this also introduces challenges, particularly increased memory consumption and training complexity, which we plan to address.

-\textbf{Architecture improvements.} \changedFrom{} The selected \acro{} architecture was optimized based on performance across three scientific simulation datasets (MAESTROeX, Nyx, Castro) and two rendering platforms (CUDA, yt).
-For significantly different rendering setups, the \acro{} archietecture potentially might benefit from adaption, e.g, by conducting a new hyperparameter selection study.
-We aim to explore this in future work. \changedTo{}